bedirhankesim/Guvenli-Sifre/README.md

 2. `sifreolusturucu.py` dosyasını visual studio code gibi bir derleyicide açarak kodları görüntüleyin.
      View the code by opening the `sifreolusturucu.py` file in a compiler such as visual studio code.

+3. `şifre oluşturucu.exe` dosyasını açarak direkt uygulamayı kullanabilirsiniz.
+     You can use the application directly by opening the `password generator.exe` file.

 <!-- USAGE EXAMPLES -->

 <!-- PROJECT LOGO -->